chechiachang/chechiachang.github.io-src/content/post/cert-manager-deployment.md

 # Tags and categories
 # For example, use `tags: []` for no tags, or the form `tags: ["A Tag", "Another Tag"]` for one or more tags.
-tags: ["kubernetes", "cert-manager", "ssl", "tls"]
+tags: ["kubernetes", "cert-manager", "devops"]
-categories: ["kubernetes", "devops"]
+categories: ["kubernetes", "cert-manager"]

 menu:
   main: